Mujhse Shaadi Karogi: Plot

-Sameer Malhotra is ill-tempered, with anger-management issues since his parents died during his childhood.
+Sameer Malhotra is ill-tempered and has anger-management issues since his parents died during his childhood.
+The only person who could calm down his temper was his best friend, Arun.
 When he beats up a group of goons who tried to assault his girlfriend Roma, she breaks up with him because of his temper.
 According to his horoscope, Sameer is unlucky in love.
 To escape further similar issues, he becomes a lifeguard in Goa.

-On the train, Sameer meets Suraj Prakash, a passenger who makes him think that he is a thief by asking him where he keeps important things (like money) in his luggage.
+On the train, Sameer's co-passenger Suraj makes him think that he is a thief by asking him where he keeps important things (like money) in his luggage.
 Sameer stays awake all night to avoid being robbed, while Suraj sleeps after conning Sameer into guarding his luggage.
 Suraj admits this to Sameer the next morning at the station.
-Sameer learns that Suraj is a security guard at his resort, and puts him on night guard duty for three months.
-This puts a crimp in Suraj's marriage and, although he apologises, Sameer is adamant.
+Sameer learns that Suraj is a security guard at his resort and puts him on night guard duty for three months.
+This puts a crimp in Suraj's marriage, and, although he apologises, Sameer is adamant.

-Sameer meets Rani, an up-and-coming fashion designer, and falls in love with her.
-After a rough start with her father Jugraj Singh, a former colonel, Rani and Sameer become friends.
-Sameer's bad luck comes into play; he disagrees with Singh, and Rani becomes angry with him when she overhears him saying bad things about her to Pandit Raj Purohit Jyotshi.
+Sameer meets his next door neighbour Rani, an up-and-coming fashion designer, and falls in love with her.
+After a rough start with her father, Jugraj Singh, a former colonel, Rani and Sameer become friends.
+Sameer's bad luck comes into play; he disagrees with Singh, and Rani becomes angry with him when she overhears him saying bad things about her to Pandit Raj Purohit Jyotshi, an astrologer.

 Trouble arrives in the form of Sunny, who shares a room with Sameer.
-He meets Rani, falls in love with her and decides to capitalise on Sameer's mistakes.
+He meets Rani, falls in love with her, and decides to capitalise on Sameer's mistakes.
 This causes friction between the roommates.
-Sameer gives Rani the money she needs for a fashion competition, calling himself her "well-wisher".
-Rani wins the competition and wants to thank her "well-wisher" in person.
-Sameer, who gave Rani the money he had saved for his grandmother's eye surgery and his sister's wedding, goes to meet her but Sunny gets there first, claims to be the well-wisher and takes her away.
+Sameer anonymously gives Rani the money she needs for a fashion competition, calling himself her "well-wisher."
+Rani wins the competition and wants to thank her "well wisher" in person.
+Sameer, who gave Rani the money he had saved for his grandmother's eye surgery and his sister's wedding, goes to meet her, but Sunny gets there first, claims to be the well-wisher, and takes her away.
 Sameer follows on his motorcycle and accidentally injures Singh.
 Sunny, who takes credit for a painting of Rani by Sameer, kidnaps her dog Tommy and frames Sameer.
 Sameer buys an identical dog and tells Singh that he has found Tommy.
-He is exposed when the dog bites Singh and runs away.
+He is exposed when the dog bites Singh and runs away after he gives it a cold bath.